ragnariock/waldo/README.md

 * Gun: 0.85
 * Knife: 0.30

 Performance was measured on images (not videos).
+More details on average precision (AP) can be found [here](https://github.com/luisra/waldo/tree/master/model).

 ## File Formats
 The following extensions are allowed: